hunterwatson/dotfiles/README.md

-Before using this repo, I suggest making a fork of it so you can customize yourself.
+Before using this repo, I suggest making a fork of it so you can customize everything yourself.
 I also haven't tested these configs on any machine other than my own (MacBook Pro 2018, macOS Mojave 10.14.2 _as of December 24, 2018_).

 # Zsh config
 I'm using oh-my-zsh with my own take on the powerelevel9k theme.
 Installation guide coming soon.